Ready to Consult a GI Physician?Find a Provider

 Help and hope for Barrett's esophagus

 If you have GERD, then going without treatment can lead to Barrett's esophagus.
 This serious but treatable complication of GERD can be diagnosed and managed by an expert gastroenterologist.
 To locate a gastroenterologist who can help partner with you to treat your GI tract conditions, like Barrett's esophagus, then contact the experts in gastroenterology at GI Alliance.
-As the nation's largest physician-led network of gastroenterologists, GI Alliance has the leading experts in conditions like Barrett's esophagus.
+As the nation's leading physician-led network of gastroenterologists, GI Alliance has the leading experts in conditions like Barrett's esophagus.
 Contact GI Alliance to find your expert in digestive health today.

 Barrett's Esophagus Videos